OntepuVani/LTTS-Mini-project/README.md

 ## Calculation of CGPA based on all the GPA obatined in all the semesters
 * This is obtained taking the GPA of all the semesters as input and with applying the necessary formulas to the problem the output can be obtained.
 ## Benefits
-* By using these calculator, students can easily calculate theit gpa and cgpa by simply entering the marks/gradepoints they have obtained in their respective subjects.
+* By using these calculator, students can easily calculate theit GPA and CGPA by simply entering the marks/gradepoints they have obtained in their respective subjects.
 ## Cost and Features
 ### Cost
 * It is free of cost.